 We know a highly educated and skilled workforce is key to a strong economy and positive society.
 We must fund education -- and create policy -- that demonstrates a commitment to our children's futures.

 A few years ago, we experienced the worst financial crisis since the Great Depression.
 Like a lot of people, I conducted a job search in that difficult economic climate.
-Hard-working Missourians continue to struggle to find jobs in this economy and an understanding of their fear motivates me to support legislation that addresses both the short-term and long-term jobs problem.
+Hard-working Missourians continue to struggle to find jobs in this economy and an understanding of their struggle motivates me to support legislation that addresses both the short-term and long-term jobs problem.

 In order to help grow our economy, we must: